-Course Number: FT223 Offered In: 9-12 Credits: 1 Level: On level
+Course Number: FT223 Offered In: 9-12

-Prerequisites: Theatre Arts I or permission of the instructor
+Prerequisites: Theatre Arts I or permission

+of the instructor

 Description: Technical Theatre combines theories of design and stagecraft techniques with construction and operation of production elements including set construction, property management, lighting, sound, costumes, makeup, and public relations.
 Students are required to attend a live theatre performance during the school year.
 Time beyond the school day is expected.